mattfelsen/ofxZmq/README.md

 - Copying the .dll to the bin/ folder
   - Seems redundant!
 Won't compile if you link against the .dll!
 - **Notes**:
-  - I could only get this compiling in Release mode, not Debug!
-Probably because the precompiled lib doesn't contain debug symbols?
-Only tested on x64
+  - Only tested on VS2015/x64
+  - Looks like it compiles & runs in Debug mode but I didn't include the debug library!
   - If you use the OF projectGenerator it will add both the .dll and .lib files to your Linker > Input section.
 You only want the .lib file in there!